 Imagine giving birth to a child, only to see him whisked away to neonatal ICU for an unexpected mass found in his neck.
 Liam was born January 5, 2010.
 A few hours later we were told the mass was called cystic hygroma.
-A condition now called lymphatic malformation which affects 1 in 6,000 births.
+A condition now called lymphatic malformation which affects 1 in 2,000 to 4,000 births.
 It is a benign condition where the lymphatic vessels did not form properly.
 It can target other areas of the body.
 But for Liam it caused multiple cysts throughout his neck, floor of mouth, and tongue.
 The cause is unknown.

 Our world had just drastically changed and would never be the same.
 Normal “baby” things no longer existed.
 We poured over the internet and read every article imaginable.
 We read articles of encouragement and articles of uncertainty and despair.